 In addition, he has served on a variety of boards and commissions, and has been an integral part of several large public policy initiatives, including programs that ensure medical coverage to uninsured children and extended affordable insurance coverage to municipalities, not-for-profit organizations and small businesses.

 He has served as chair of the Hartford Housing Authority Board and president of the Love Makes a Family Board of Directors during the successful fight for marriage equality.
 In addition, he has served as a board member of the Tennis Foundation of Connecticut, GLAD (Gay & Lesbian Advocates & Defenders) and True Colors, Inc. President Ojakian is also a board member for life at the Multiple Sclerosis Society.

 President Ojakian received many awards including the Multiple Sclerosis Hope Award and Man of the Year Award.
 He was also named Leukemia Society Man of the Year and received the 2015 Political Achievement Award from the Connecticut Building Trades Association.

-President Ojakian received a Bachelor of Arts degree in History from St. Anselm’s College in Manchester, New Hampshire, in 1975, and a Master of Arts degree in International Relations from the American University in Washington, DC, in 1977.
+President Ojakian received a Bachelor of Arts degree in History from St. Anselm’s College in Manchester, New Hampshire, and a Master of Arts degree in International Relations from the American University in Washington, DC.
 He lives with his husband Jason Veretto in West Hartford.
 He has two children, Brandon and Kyle, and three grandchildren, Connor, Madison and Summer.